 Inspired by Film’s Hopeful Message Sam Worthington Embraces Role in The Shack

 If you could talk to God, what questions would you ask?
-In 2005, William Paul Young made fifteen copies of The Shack for Christmas presents.
+In 2005, William Paul Young made 15 copies of The Shack for Christmas presents.
 The Oregon-based father of six had written the spiritual parable about the tragic loss of a family’s young daughter after his wife repeatedly urged him to compile, in one place, his perspective on God and on the inner healing he experienced as an adult.
 He passed out the copies to family and friends and thought little more about it.

 Two of his close friends encouraged him to publish it and after some editing, rewriting, and dozens of publisher rejection letters, this first-time author, born to missionary parents, decided in 2007 to self-publish this book that started out as a personal gift.
 Within the first year, The Shack sold one million copies.
 It found a publisher and also a spot on The New York Times Best Seller List, where it remained from June 2008 through early 2010.
-Since its publication, more than 22 million copies have been sold and now it is a feature film with the same title.
+Since its publication, more than 22 million copies have been sold and this spring it becomes a feature film with the same title.

 Avatar’s Sam Worthington stars as the central character Mack.
 As the story goes, after suffering a family tragedy this father spirals into a deep depression that causes him to question his innermost beliefs.
 One day he receives a mysterious letter in the mail urging him to an abandoned shack deep in the wilderness.
 Despite his doubts, Mack makes the journey and finds important truths that will transform his understanding of his tragedy and change his life forever.